AdobeDocs/experience-manager-core-components.en/help/using/navigation.md

 ## Usage {#usage}

-The Navigation Component allows any navigation hierarchy that can be built from the live copies of a blueprint, from the language copies of a language master, or from a simple tree of pages.
-It allows users of the page to easily navigate a site structure.
+The navigation component lists lists a tree of pages so that users of a site can easily navigate the site structure.

 The Navigation Component can automatically detect the globalized site structure of your site and [adapt automatically to a localized page.](#localized-site-strucutre) Additionally it can support any arbitrary site structure by using [shadow redirect pages](#shadow-structure) to represent another structure other than your main content structure.